williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/auth-code.md

 - `client_id` matches the Client ID of your Okta OAuth application that you created above.
 - `response_type` is `code`, indicating that we are using the authorization code grant type.
-- `scope` is `openid`.
-This can be left empty if you configure a default scope on the authorization server.
-For more information about this, see the [Custom Authorization Server chapter](/authentication-guide/implementing-authentication/set-up-authz-server.html#create-scopes-optional).
+- `scope` is `openid`, which means that the `/token` endpoint will return an ID token.
+For more information about scopes, see [here](/standards/OIDC/index.html#scopes).
 - `redirect_uri` is the callback location where the user-agent will be directed to along with the `code`.
-This must match one of the "Login redirect URIs" you specified when you were creating your application in Okta.
+This must match one of the "Login redirect URIs" you specified when you were creating your Okta application in Step 1.
 - `state` is an arbitrary alphanumeric string that the authorization server will reproduce when redirecting the user-agent back to the client.
 This is used to help prevent cross-site request forgery.

 For more information on these parameters, see [the OAuth 2.0 API reference](https://developer.okta.com/docs/api/resources/oauth2.html#obtain-an-authorization-grant-from-a-user).